jhkrug/lhws-mig-h2d/versioned_docs/version-1.6.1/advanced-resources/os-distro-specific/csi-on-k3s.md

 ---
 title: Longhorn CSI on K3s
-  weight: 1
+sidebar_position: 1
 ---

 In this section, you'll learn how to install Longhorn on a K3s Kubernetes cluster.
 [K3s](https://rancher.com/docs/k3s/latest/en/) is a fully compliant Kubernetes distribution that is easy to install, using half the memory, all in a binary of less than 50mb.